⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Product Specific Training – PST

-This type of training incorporates information about the organization’s offered products or services.
-The training can be conducted for both new and existing employees.
+This type of employee training incorporates information about the organization’s offered products or services.
+New and existing employees can complete this training.
 For new employees, the training is usually conducted after the orientation session.
-The training allows new employees to fully understand the product or service specification so that they can further offer to customers and to perform their jobs the right way.
+The training allows new employees to fully understand the product or service specification so that they can further offer to customers and perform their jobs the right way.

-However, considering the existing employees, the training might be offered to provide them with a refresher on product or services.
-Another reason for existing employees to attend this training to get on board with any new service or product or feature introduced by your organization.
+However, companies might offer existing employees training to refresh their knowledge of products or services.
+Another reason for existing employees to attend this training is to get on board with any new service, product, or feature introduced by your organization.

 Does your organization need to employ Product Specific Training?